websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/getting-started-with-elasticsearch.md

 A typical Liferay system's search infrastructure comprises

-* Liferay servers in a clustered or single node (on-premises or Docker containers)
+* Liferay servers configured in a cluster or a single node (on-premises or Docker containers)
 * Elasticsearch server(s) (on-premises or Docker containers)
 * An Elasticsearch connector application deployed onto Liferay and configured to fit your deployment.